-In this guide, I’ll provide you with an overview of the best places to visit when in Berlin and heading to Friedrichshain.
-Interested in another neighbourhood like Neukolln?
+In this travel guide to the Friedrichshain area, I’ll provide you with an overview of the best places to visit when in Berlin and heading to Friedrichshain.
+Interested in another neighbourhood in Berlin, like Neukolln?
 You’ll find the Neukolln Neighbourhood Guide here.

-The East Side Gallery is the remainder of the Berlin Wall, that is now decorated with all kinds of art and paintings.
-Since a couple of years, the wall is protected by fences due to the heavy graffiti.
+The East Side Gallery is the remainder of the Berlin Wall, which is now decorated with all kinds of art and paintings.
+For a couple of years, the wall is protected by fences due to the heavy graffiti.
 The wall is located between the Oberbaumbrücke and Ostbahnhof and has a length of 1,3 km.

-One of the things I loved about Berlin (and Friedrichshain) are the small and cute little cinemas.
-With small cinema rooms and smaller screenings visiting a movie is completely experience compared to an ordinary cinema.
+One of the things I loved about Berlin (and Friedrichshain) is the small and cute little cinemas.
+With small cinema rooms and smaller screenings visiting a movie is a complete experience compared to an ordinary cinema.
 My favourite one was B-ware Laden Kino – which was very close to my home.
-Another good one (and it has a nice and sunny terrace!) is Intimes.
+Another good one (and it has a nice sunny terrace!) is Intimes.
 Check out the street art on the wall!

-Mainly referred to as: Boxi.
+Boxhagener Platz in Friedrichshain is mainly referred to as Boxi.
 A small park in the middle of Friedrichshain.
-On Saturdays it is home to a market where you can get your fresh food and enjoy a coffee.
-On Sundays, there is a flee market and I can really recommend both the markets.
-Go early in the morning, grab a cup of coffee at one of the stalls and enjoy the view on Berlin waking up.
-Definitely try the Quark bar!
-There are many different flavours of quark and you can pick your own toppings.
+On Saturdays, it is home to a market where you can get your fresh food and enjoy a coffee.
+On Sundays, there is a flea market and I can recommend both markets.
+Go early in the morning, grab a cup of coffee at one of the stalls and enjoy the view of Berlin waking up.
+Try the Quark bar!
+There are many different flavours of quark and you can pick your toppings.
 It is lovely.

-This might be the most colorful street in Berlin – the Kreutzigerstrasse.
-It is close to Boxhagener platz and the nearest U-Bahn station is Samariterstrasse.
+This might be the most colourful street in Berlin – the Kreutzigerstrasse.
+It is close to Boxhagener Platz and the nearest U-Bahn station is Samariterstrasse.

 Friedrichshain is home to many great restaurants and bars and I dare to say I have tried many of them.
 Below you’ll find some of my favourites.